kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 Flags:
 ```
--y, --yes             Confirm the deletion of the Workload and its corresponding Job.
+-n, --namespace       The namespace from which to delete the Workload and its corresponding Job.
+-y, --yes             Automatic yes to the prompt for deleting the Workload.
     --all             Delete all Workloads, in the specified namespace.
     --all-namespaces  Using with --all flag.
 Delete all Workloads, in all namespaces.
 ```